B2B Branding: Why the B2C Playbook Won’t Always Apply

 2. Robust messaging platforms

-It’s ideal to begin this early, in the research phase, so employees feel like their opinions have been incorporated in your brand.
-Company-wide surveys are a start, but in-person workshops are an even more personal way to involve employees in the branding process—as well as to generate insights for brand strategy.
+It’s ideal to begin B2B employee engagement efforts early, in the research phase, so teams can feel like their opinions have been incorporated into the brand.
+Company-wide surveys are a start.
+But in-person workshops are an even more personal way to involve employees in the branding process—as well as to generate insights for brand strategy.

-One way to assure the brand is embraced by employees is to ground it in a purpose— the reason the company exists for external audiences.
-When a brand is framed this way, it’s easier for employees to not only buy in to an inspiring mission, but to imagine how they would talk about the brand to prospects and partners.
-At launch, and in ongoing workshops, purpose-oriented employee engagement workshops can help team members understand their role in bringing the company’s purpose to life.
-For example, when DeSantis Breindel worked with law firm Lathrop Gage, post-launch workshops asked employees to envision the ways their diverse roles helped clients “see beyond” a single legal issue in order to leverage solutions to help grow a stronger business.
+One way to ensure the brand is embraced by employees is to ground it in a purpose—a greater reason the company exists to help external audiences.
+When a brand is framed this way, it’s easier for employees to not only buy into an inspiring mission but to imagine how they would talk about the brand to prospects and partners.

-To learn about how to address the unique branding needs of your B2B market, contact us.
+To learn more about how to address the unique branding needs of your B2B market, contact us.

 Mission, vision, values: if you’re of a certain age, when you hear these terms you might feel transported back to the 80s or 90s, to the height of the “planning school” and corporate jargon.
 In 1984, one influential business writer proclaimed, “everyone agrees they are necessary” — and the stats back this up.
 In 1991…